vscode-doc-jp/Docs/languages/csharp.md

 >**Note:** VS Code does not support debugging applications running on the Desktop .NET Framework.

 Due to this focus, many standard C# project types are not recognized by VS Code.
 An example of a non-supported project type is an ASP.NET MVC Application (though ASP.NET Core is supported).
-In these cases, if you simply want to have a lightweight tool to edit a file - VS Code has you covered.
+In these cases, if you want to have a lightweight tool to edit a file - VS Code has you covered.
 If you want the best possible experience for those projects and development on Windows in general, we recommend you use [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs).

 ## Installing C&#35; support